-Tuscaloosa County EMA and the Alabama Fire College are coming together to host the fifth Community Emergency Response Team Plus (CERT+) program this spring.
-A number of local first responder groups will be offering their expertise as instructors for the program, including Tuscaloosa Fire Rescue Service and the Tuscaloosa County Sheriff’s Office.
+Tuscaloosa County EMA and the Alabama Fire College came together to host the fifth Community Emergency Response Team Plus (CERT+) program the spring of 2019.
+A number of local first responder groups were offered their expertise as instructors for the program, including Tuscaloosa Fire Rescue Service and the Tuscaloosa County Sheriff’s Office.

 The CERT program is designed to teach communities the skills to react as a cohesive and valuable asset during emergency situations.
 In situations such as natural disasters, first responders’ primary focus is on those in immediate danger.
 CERT allows members of the community to provide assistance and take care of family, neighbors, and areas that may be less impacted but still need help.
 More information about the CERT training can be found here.
 This training does NOT require you to be a part of a response team.
 The goal of the course is to help students gain the knowledge and training to help themselves and others whenever the need may arise.

 Community members who go through CERT will learn the basics of first aid, search and rescue, fire safety, emergency preparedness, and other valuable skills.
 CERT+ adds an extra level of training that is not on the standard CERT curriculum.
 In addition to basic CERT knowledge, trainees will also go through a storm spotter class and learn about opportunities to volunteer in their communities outside of a disaster response.
 The program will culminate in a practical exercise to help test and reinforce newly learned skills.
 Students would also have the opportunity to participate in an annual exercise to test out their skills.